iExecBlockchainComputing/iexec-dapps-registry/README.md

 1. A page list all bet with time limt to participate
 2. for each bet there is a rule and outcome for each result.

-#### smart-contract:

-each bet is a smart contract that will automatically excuted

 #### true random number algorithm: